 Because of its role in regulating medical products, FDA may use specific authorities within the Federal Food, Drug, and Cosmetic Act (FD&C Act) to allow the use of such MCMs in impacted populations during or in anticipation of emergencies.
-Mechanisms FDA can use to allow the emergency use of MCMs include the Emergency Use Authorization (EUA) authority and several authorities related to the emergency use of approved MCMs.
+Mechanisms FDA can use to allow the emergency use of MCMs include the Emergency Use Authorization (EUA) authority, under section 564 of the FD&C Act, use of expanded access authorities for investigational products, and several authorities related to the emergency use of approved MCMs.

 More information in this section